Alan Wilson (musician): Death

 On September 2, 1970, Canned Heat was scheduled to leave for Germany to begin a European tour.
 Due to his anxiety and depression, Wilson disliked touring and had a marked fear of flying, often failing to show up for flights; the rest of the band would fly without him, while he caught a later flight.
 When Wilson missed the September 2 flight to Germany, the band was not particularly concerned.
 On September 3, 1970, Wilson was found dead in his sleeping bag on the hillside behind Hite's Topanga Canyon home where he often slept.
 An autopsy listed the official cause of death as accidental acute barbiturate intoxication, although Wilson's death is sometimes reported to be a suicide.
 He left no suicide note.

-Wilson's death at age 27 came fourteen months after the death of Brian Jones, just two weeks before the death of Jimi Hendrix, four weeks before the death of Janis Joplin, and ten months before the death of Jim Morrison, four musicians who also died at the age of 27.
 Wilson's body was cremated, and on September 13, 1970, a memorial service was held at Menotomy Rocks Park in his hometown of Arlington, Massachusetts.
 The service was led by Reverend Wilbur Canaday who said, "We are using the sky as a roof, and the ground as a floor, because he himself used nature's great wonders as his home."
 Wilson's ashes were later scattered in Sequoia National Park, amongst the redwood trees he deeply loved.